EtienneMueller/razer-blade-data-science/README.md

 source ~/.bashrc
 ```

-Another reboot and everything works.
+Another reboot and everything should work.
+In one case, after reboot the Nvidia drivers were greyed out in _Software & Updates_ and TensorFlow was using the CPU.
+Running ```sudo ubuntu-drivers install``` and rebooting solved the problem.

 ## Nvidia On-Demand